 Dignitaries, experts, academics and young people attended the Global Observance at the Anthropology Museum.
-UN-Habitat’s Executive Director, Maimunah Mohd Sharif, warned that the world’s waste management challenges require urgent action and Mexico’s Under-Secretary for Multilateral Affairs and Human Rights, Martha Delgado, President of the first UN-Habitat Assembly, said that the Government was committed to making urbanization an ally of sustainable development.
+UN-Habitat’s Executive Director, Maimunah Mohd Sharif, cautioned that the world’s waste management challenges require urgent action and Mexico’s Under-Secretary for Multilateral Affairs and Human Rights, Martha Delgado, President of the first UN-Habitat Assembly, said that the Government was committed to making urbanization an ally of sustainable development.

 The day was also celebrated in Cameroon where the Government, with UN-Habitat’s support, designated a Habitat Week on waste.
-Activities included a clean up competition in Yaoundé for roads, drainage ditches and rivers.
+Activities included a cleanup competition in Yaoundé for roads, drainage ditches and rivers.

+Kenya celebrated World Habitat Day in Nakuru County at a factory that converts human waste and sludge into cooking fuel briquettes.
 The Chief Guest, Kenya’s Cabinet Secretary for Transport, Infrastructure, Housing, Urban Development and Public Works, James Macharia called on counties to embrace innovative technologies.